RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright.md

 "Why?
 The publisher will copyright the book for you."

-This is true, and nobody seems too worried that the authors precious words might be stolen before the book is published (and the copyright registered in the author's name).
+This is true, and nobody seems too worried that the author's precious words might be stolen before the book is published
+(and the copyright is registered in the author's name).
 If the book never finds a publisher, then it's probably not worth stealing.